Robin Bell Dodson

-Robin Bell Dodson (born May 30, 1956) is a former professional billiards player.
+Robin Bell Dodson (born May 30, 1956) is an American former professional billiards player.

 Early life and career

-Dodson was born on May 30, 1956 in Omaha, Nebraska as Robin Hansen.
+Dodson was born on May 30, 1956, in Omaha, Nebraska as Robin Hansen.
 Her father, Roderick Wayne Hansen, a commercial baker, played pool and gambled.
 When Dodson was three years old, her parents separated and her mother, Helen Hansen, settled in Westminster, California, alongside her two sisters.
 Her mother worked two factory jobs, only coming home to make dinner.
 The family lived in an orphanage.
 Dodson started playing pinball and learned to play billiards when she was 12.
 By the time she was 13, she would hitchhike to pool halls at night.
 Dodson dropped out of Westminster High School during her freshman year.
 She won the California Women's State Championship at the age of 16 and continued to win for the next two consecutive years.
 During this time, Dodson suffered from drug addiction, having smoked marijuana and taking various depressants, PCP, and LSD.
 She later moved into her older sister's residence, which she described as a "hardcore heroin environment".
 Dodson was arrested twice but never went to jail.
 In 1977, she and her firstborn son moved into the Harvest House, a Christian homeless shelter in Santa Ana, California.
 After a long break, she began to play again in 1984.
 Between 1984 and 1998, Dodson won various major tournaments, including the National Championships and the WPA World 9-Ball Championships.
 She was inducted into the BCA Hall of Fame in 2005.